whoismanoj/Team6-Song_Recommedation_Project/README.md

 3. Reference Photos Folder - Contains the image files that we used in the Jupyter Notebook file to describe the features/methods that we have used to make the project happen.

 4. Song Recommendation Miniproject.ipynb - Contains the song recommendation software itself.
 Within it, it has the Data Visualisation and Exploratory Data Analysis work done for the dataset and the Machine Learning & Prediction portion for the song recommendation software.

+# Problem Statement & Aim of Project

+Problem Statement: To create a mockup feature that can recommend new songs for users to add into their current playlist.

+Aim: To help listeners discover new music that they can explore and to suggest songs that align with their musical interests based on their listening history and existing playlists.

 # Algorithms / Libraries used for this project